-Ethernet Gigabit Media Converter Simultaneously Connects and Powers IP Surveillance Cameras for a Toy Manufacturer
+Ethernet Gigabit Media Converter Connects & Powers Toy Manufacturer IP Surveillance Cameras

 The owner also wanted to establish 24/7 video surveillance for the campus.
 But the outdoor IP cameras had 100 Mbps copper interfaces, and the campus network infrastructure used fiber.
 Additionally, most of the IP cameras would need to be installed in locations that were a long way from any power outlets.

 Standard copper to fiber media converters could convert the signals from the IP cameras, but they wouldn’t solve the power problem.
 And because the cameras would be outdoors, the company needed equipment with extended temperature specs and the ability to observe and report faults on remote copper and fiber connection.